Ulster Men: Who did what 2018-19

 Ulster’s Heineken Cup run which culminated in a plucky quarter final exit to Leinster was undoubtedly one of the major highlights of this season.
 Back in June, when a coachless Ulster were in pot D and drawn in the same group as Racing 92, Scarlets and Leicester Tigers it was understandable to write Ulster off as the bottom side in the pool or third at best.

-It was a poor performance to see Ulster through but tries from and got the job done against Tigers allowing 15,000 – 20,000 Ulster supporters to descend on D4 to cheer on the boys against Leinster.
+It was a poor performance to see Ulster through but tries from and Robert Baloucoune got the job done against Tigers allowing 15,000 – 20,000 Ulster supporters to descend on D4 to cheer on the boys against Leinster.
 Ultimately it wasn’t to be on the day but we did get a glimpse of how well they can perform against Europe’s elite and now the challenge is to do this on a more consistent basis.

 On paper there perhaps are no reasons for Ulster to be optimistic ahead of next season with a cynic citing a poor season from Scarlets and a terrible closing run of form from Edinburgh to snatch Challenge Cup rugby from the jaws of home quarter final.